DeanLeong/cheesy-sql-exercise/README.md

 createdb cheeses_db
 ```

+## Schema and Seed

+Use the `base.sql` as your "schema and seed file"

-Then create a table named `cheeses`.
+Create a table named `cheeses`.
 Each record should store a **name, color, origin, and stink_level**.
 This can all be written out inside of the `base.sql` file.

+#### Buying Cheese

+Add these cheeses to your database as seed data:

+- Roquefort, a yellow french cheese with a stink level of 5
+- Epoisses, an orange french cheese with a stink level of 9
+- Charolais, a white french cheese with a stink level of 5
+- Maroilles, a white french cheese with a stink level of 10
+- Durrus, a yellow Irish cheese with a stink level of 2
+- Hooligan, a yellow American cheese with a stink level of 3
+- Teleme, a white american cheese with a stink level of 2
+- Stichelton, a white English cheese with a stink level of 4

 When you are ready to run this file, you can do so with the following command in terminal: